-Infectious and parasitic diseases are suspected of limiting the recovery of Pacific herring in Prince William Sound (PWS), as diseases have been associated with massive fish kills in herring and other forage fish.
-Paul Hershberger (USGS - Marrowstone Marine Field Station) is leading a team of researchers to explore the prevalence and intensity of diseases in PWS herring as part of the larger juvenile herring study.
+Infectious and parasitic diseases are suspected of limiting the recovery of Pacific herring in Prince William Sound (PWS).
+They are also likely to be the cause of rapid declines in the herring population as diseases have been associated with massive fish kills in herring and other forage fish.
+Paul Hershberger and Maureen Purcell (USGS) are leading a team of researchers in exploring the prevalence and intensity of diseases and how they are transmitted in PWS herring.
+Of particular interest are viral hemorrhagic septicemia virus (VHSV) and Ichthyophonus parasite.

-Viral hemorrhagic septicemia, or VHS, is extremely harmful to herring, often causing mortality several days after exposure to the causative virus.
+VHS is extremely harmful to herring, often causing mortality within several days of exposure to the virus.
 Herring undergoing active VHS disease are often lethargic and demonstrate external hemorrhages around the eyes, mouth, and fins.
-Upon first exposure to the virus, herring are highly susceptible to VHS; however the fraction of individuals that survive the disease develop long-term resistance to subsequent disease outbreaks.
+Herring are highly susceptible to VHS; however, the fraction of individuals that survive the disease develop long-term resistance to subsequent disease outbreaks.

-Ichthyophonus is a protist, or single-celled organism, that has caused recurring massive disease outbreaks in Atlantic herring populations and currently occurs in high prevalence among Pacific herring.
-Ichthyophonus can kill herring directly (often causing 85% mortality within 4 weeks post-exposure) or cause chronic infections that result in fish with decreased condition, decreased swimming performance, and decreased ability to avoid capture by predators.
-It has also been shown that prevalence of the parasite increases with age of herring.
+Ichthyophonus is a protist, or single-celled organism, that has caused massive disease outbreaks in Atlantic herring populations and currently occurs in high prevalence among Pacific herring.
+Ichthyophonus can kill herring directly or cause chronic infections that result in fish with decreased condition, decrease swimming performance, and decreased ability to avoid predators.
+It has been shown that the prevalence of the parasite increases with age of the herring.